 YMMV: It's Always Sunny in Philadelphia

-Badass Decay: Inverted with Frank, who becomes more insane and Crazy Awesome with each episode, and with Mac, who was never that badass to begin with.
+Badass Decay: Inverted with Frank, who becomes more insane and Crazy Awesome with each episode.
+Subverted with Mac, who, despite his delusions, was never badassed to begin with.

 Big Lipped Alligator Moment: The giant sea turtle floating in outer space during the end credits of Charlie Rules the World.
 However, it's a Brick Joke to one of Frank's line that is easy to forget.
 Still, it's just way too weird of an ending.

 Despite only showing up a few times so far, the Lawyer has gained a following due to being one of the only outsiders who's gotten a handle on how to deal with the gang's outrageous behavior, trumping them consistently and effortlessly since the entire gang is legally clueless.